oxheadalpha/tezos-k8s/DEVELOPMENT.md

 # Creating Docker Images

-Currently, we are placing all docker images in the the root level directory.
+Currently, we are placing all docker images in the root level directory.
 The name of the folder is treated as the name of the image being created.

 Here is an example of the flow for creating new images and how they are published to Docker Hub via the CI: